Socialist Arab Lebanon Vanguard Party

 The Socialist Arab Lebanon Vanguard Party (Arabic: حزب طليعة لبنان العربي الاشتراكي Hizb Al-Taliyeh Lubnan Al-'Arabi Al-Ishtiraki) is a political party in Lebanon.
 The party was led by Abd al-Majid al-Rafei until his death in July 2017.
 It is the Lebanese regional branch of the Iraqi-led Ba'ath Party.
 The party held its second congress in October 2011.
-Founders of the party included Dr. Abd al-Majid al-Rafe'ii, Jihad George Karam, Rafiq Naseeb al-Faqih,Rashid Abu flah,Karam Mohamed al-Sahili, Hani Mohammad Sho'aib, Ammar Mohammad Shibli, Hassan Khalil Gharib and Wassef El Harakeh.
+Founders of the party included Dr. Abd al-Majid al-Rafe'ii, Jihad George Karam, Rafiq Naseeb al-Faqih, Rashid Abo Falah,Karam Mohamed al-Sahili, Hani Mohammad Sho'aib, Ammar Mohammad Shibli, Hassan Khalil Gharib and Wassef El Harakeh.
 Although formally affiliated to the Sunni-dominated regime in Baghdad, the majority of the party's members were Lebanese Shiites.

 The existence of the Lebanese branch of the Iraqi-led Ba'ath Party has much longer roots than its Syrian-led counterpart.
 Following the 1966 split in the Ba'ath Party between Iraqi and Syrian-dominated factions, the pro-Iraqi party was led by Abd al-Majid Rafei.

 At first, the pro-Iraqi party and the pro-Syrian party worked side-by-side in the Lebanese National Movement (also known as the National Front), but with tension increasing between them, the two parties were on a war footing.
 The party was active in 1960s demonstrations, and al-Rafei was detained by Lebanese authorities for his political activities.
 However, he was a candidate from Tripoli in the 1968 general election.
 The party expanded during the first half of the 1970s, and in the 1972 general election al-Rafi was elected to parliament from Tripoli.
 Ali al-Khalil, a former member, was elected from Tyre.
-The party was active in southern Lebanon, and was built with generous aid from Iraq.
+The party was active in Southern Lebanon.
+In Nabatieh it was headed by Hani Mohammad Shoaib.
+The party was built with generous aid from Iraq.